How Can You Spot a Great cult classic movies?

 The Rocky Horror Picture Show is the clearest example of all four working together.
 It bombed in traditional cinemas in 1975, then found its audience through midnight screenings where viewers dressed as characters, shouted dialogue back at the screen, and brought props.
 That audience did not just watch the film.
 They built a ritual around it.

-Neither film is popular in the same way that a blockbuster is popular.
+Neither film is popular the way a blockbuster is popular.
 Cult status is not about size.
 It is about the depth of connection a smaller group of people feel toward a film they consider their own.

 A mainstream hit earns its money fast.
 It opens wide, markets broadly, and fades from conversation within a few months.
 Cult films tend to work in the opposite direction.

 The Big Lebowski grossed around $17 million in its original theatrical run against a $15 million budget.
 Critics at the time called it a minor Coen Brothers effort.
-Today, it has its own annual festival called Lebowski Fest, a dedicated merchandise industry, and a fanbase that quotes the film like scripture.
+Today, it has its own annual festival called Lebowski Fest, a thriving merchandise market, and a fanbase that quotes the film like scripture.

-That pattern, quiet release followed by slow-building word of mouth, is characteristic of how cult films grow.
+That pattern — quiet release followed by slow-building word of mouth — is how cult films grow.
 Home video played a huge role for decades.
 Fans would tape films off cable, share them with friends, and the audience would expand through personal recommendation rather than advertising.

 Does a Film Have to Be Old to Be a Cult Classic?